SBA Loans for HVAC, Plumbing & Electrical Contractors

 Can an HVAC contractor buy a plumbing company with no down payment?

 Yes — if the acquiring owner already operates a profitable business and the other expansion rule conditions are met.
-HVAC and plumbing contractors share NAICS code 238220, which means a same-code acquisition qualifies for the no-down-payment expansion rule.
-The four conditions — same NAICS, identical ownership, existing business as co-borrower, and management control — all need to be satisfied, but the code match is not the obstacle it would be for a cross-trade acquisition.
+HVAC and plumbing contractors share the same federal industry classification, which means an acquisition between the two qualifies for the no-down-payment expansion rule.
+See the HVAC financing page for full detail on the four qualifying conditions.

-What about an HVAC or plumbing contractor acquiring an electrical company?
+What about an HVAC or plumbing contractor acquiring an electrical contracting business?

-Electrical contractors are classified under NAICS 238210 — a different 6-digit code from HVAC and plumbing's 238220.
-The no-down-payment expansion rule requires the same 6-digit code, so a cross-trade acquisition would not qualify under that rule.
-However, the two-business NAICS strategy may allow a borrower to carry up to $5M in SBA loans in each of two different NAICS codes simultaneously.
-Call us to discuss if this applies to your situation.
+Electrical contractors are classified under a different federal industry code.
+The no-down-payment expansion rule requires the same classification, so a cross-trade acquisition would not qualify under that rule.
+However, a strategy that allows borrowers to carry up to $5M in SBA loans across two different industry classifications simultaneously may apply.
+Call us to discuss.

-How long does it take to close an SBA acquisition loan for a trades business?
+How long does it take to close an SBA loan for a trades business?

-For a clean deal with complete documentation, 45 to 75 days is a realistic timeline from application to closing.
+For a straightforward transaction with complete documentation, 45 to 75 days is a realistic timeline from application to closing.
 Deals that include real estate run closer to 75 to 90 days since an appraisal and typically a Phase 1 Environmental Report are required.
-Working with a lender experienced in trades acquisitions is the single biggest factor in closing efficiently.

 Can I finance equipment and vehicles along with a real estate purchase?

 Yes — the SBA 7a can wrap real estate, equipment, vehicles, working capital, and closing costs into a single loan.
-This is one of its primary advantages over the SBA 504, which is more restrictive about mixing the use of proceeds.
-If the real estate portion exceeds 51% of the total project cost, the loan qualifies for a 25-year amortization on the full amount, which keeps monthly payments lower even when equipment and other shorter-lived assets are included.
+If the real estate portion exceeds 51% of the total project cost, the loan qualifies for a 25-year amortization on the full amount.

 What credit score do I need for an SBA loan as a trades contractor?

 There is no SBA-mandated minimum credit score for loans above $350,000.
-Individual lenders set their own standards, and there is significant variation across the lender universe.
+Individual lenders set their own standards.
 Generally, a personal credit score in the mid-600s or above, with no recent delinquencies and no prior government loan defaults, is workable with the better lenders.
-Past credit issues that are older and well-explained are not automatic disqualifiers.
 What one lender declines, another will approve.

 Can I use an SBA loan to buy out my business partner?

 Yes — partner buyouts are a well-established use of the SBA 7a program.
-Under current rules, no equity injection is required if the remaining owner has been actively participating with the same or greater ownership interest for at least 24 months and the business's debt-to-worth ratio does not exceed 9:1.
+Under current rules, no equity injection is required if the remaining owner has been actively participating with the same or greater ownership interest for at least 24 months and the business debt-to-worth ratio does not exceed 9:1.
 When those conditions are met, the buyout can be financed at 100%.
-If they are not met, the remaining owner must contribute cash equal to the lesser of the amount needed to bring debt-to-worth to 9:1, or 10% of the purchase price.
-Note that a seller note from the departing partner cannot satisfy the equity injection requirement in a partner buyout under current SBA rules.